openearth/glofrim/doc/models.rst

 **Model availability**

 The bmi'ed version of LFP (v.
-5.9) can freely be downloaded from `GitLab <https://gitlab.com/ChippChapp/LISFLOOD-BMI>`_.
+5.9) can freely be downloaded from `GitHub <https://github.com/ChippChapp/LISFLOOD-FP>`_.
 A test version of the default model can be requested via this `form <https://www.bristol.ac.uk/geography/research/hydrology/models/lisflood/downloads/>`_.

 .. note::